 Types of products to resell on Amazon

-Below are the 10 most popular Amazon product categories for arbitrage sellers.
-These categories are good places to start but you don’t have to limit yourself to them.
+Below are the 10 most popular Amazon product categories in 2023.
+These categories are good places to start, but you don’t have to limit yourself to them.

-- Home & Kitchen: 47% of arbitrage sellers sell here
+- Home & Kitchen: 35% of sellers sell here

 How to analyze products to resell on Amazon